Mohammed al-Sadr: Biography

+Assassination

-Sometime before his death, al-Sadr was informed of Saddam's limited patience with him.
-In defiance, al-Sadr wore his death shroud to his final Friday sermon to show that the Shi'ites would not be intimidated by Saddam's oppression and that Sadr would preach the truth even if it meant his own death.
+Sometime before his death, al-Sadr was warned by Saddam not to incite any more violence.
+In defiance, al-Sadr wore his death shroud to his final Friday sermon.
 He was later killed leaving the mosque in the Iraqi city of Najaf along with two of his sons as they drove through the town.
 Their car was ambushed by men, and both his sons were killed by gunfire while he was severely injured.
 He died an hour later in the hospital.
-Shi'as in Iraq, as well as most international observers, suspect the Iraqi Baathist government of being involved in, if not directly responsible for, their murders.
-Anger at, among other things, the government's involvement in Sadr's death helped spark the 1999 Shia uprising in Iraq.
+The Iraqi government denied any involvement, with an Iraqi Intelligence Service report stating that the death was a result of a Hawza dispute among senior clerics.
+Saddam Hussein also insisted that he had played no role in the assassination.
+Despite this, Shi'as in Iraq were mistrustful of the Ba'athist government and suspected the Iraqi Baathist government of being involved in, if not directly responsible for, their murders.
+Anger at, among other things, the government's alleged involvement in Sadr's death helped spark the 1999 Shia uprising in Iraq.

+Legacy
-Following the fall of Baghdad, the majority-Shi'a suburb of Revolution City (Saddam City) was unofficially but popularly renamed to Sadr City in his honour.
-Sadr City was the first part of Baghdad to overthrow the Baath Party in 2003.

-Mohammad al-Sadr's son, Muqtada al-Sadr, is currently the leader of the Sadrist movement and bases his legitimacy upon his relationship to his father.
-He led a guerrilla uprising against Coalition forces and the new Iraqi government as part of the Iraqi Insurgency between 2004 and 2008.
+Following the fall of Baghdad in 2003, the majority-Shi'a suburb of Revolution City (Saddam City or Al-Thawraa) was officially renamed to Sadr City in memory of him. al-Sadr's son, Muqtada al-Sadr, is currently the leader of the Sadrist movement and bases his legitimacy upon his relationship with his father.
+He led a guerrilla uprising against Coalition forces and the new Iraqi government as part of the Iraqi Insurgency between 2004 and 2008, under the name of the Mahdi Army (Jaysh al–Mahdi), that was established in 2003.